erfanhss/HitachiSecFedLearning/README.md

 server_phase2(server_address, num_peers, robust, resiliency, log_degree, log_scale, input_length)
 ```
 Phase 1 functions are used to generated a collective public key and the shamir share for each client.
 The output of the function is fed into phase 2 functions which handle the aggregation.

+log_degree: the degree of the polynomial used in encryption

+log_scale: the scale parameter of underlying CKKS scheme

+inputs: the input vector at each client

+public_key: the collective public key (output of client_phase1)

+shamir_share: the secret share of the collective secret key generated according to the Shamir's scheme (output of client_phase1)

+id: the id of the client in the network (output of client_phase1)

+input_length: length of the input vector at clients